On the ground in texas, responding to the devastating floods

 This is only the beginning.

+Every step of this process is guided by listening to the community and responding in meaningful, practical ways.
+We’re committed to remaining in Kerr County for as long as we’re needed to support long-term recovery.
 While every disaster is different, our guiding principle remains the same: we listen to community needs, collaborate with local partners and commit to long-term recovery.
 This measured approach ensures that the right help reaches the right people at the right time.

 Your support makes this work possible.
 Please consider donating to help us continue providing critical relief to disaster-impacted communities.
 Together, we can make a difference.